rietho/cv/cv.md

 2018-05 - 2020-11

-- Solving business problems in experimental design and analysis of large-scale marketing campaigns using Python, SQL and R using a state-of-the-art and large-scale data tech stack
+- Solving business problems of marketing acquisition and large-scale marketing campaigns.
+Used a broad range of approaches like data analysis, automation, experimental design and data visualisation using Python, SQL and R and a state-of-the-art, large-scale data tech stack
 - Working with large volumes of data across various platforms like PostgreSQL, Presto, Hive, and Snowflake, including data warehousing & Cloud applications
 - End-to-end business intelligence workflow management, including stakeholder management, project management, documentation and package development